teboho/how-to/docs/README.md

 7. Thing Doer Executors: Users who have been hired to do something and want to write a guide on how they did the thing.
 8. Thing Doer Reviewers: Users who want to review the person who was hired to do something for them.

 The web application should have a clear distinction between the different roles that a user can have.
 So that a user can easily switch between the different roles that they have.
-The main dinstinct user types are Executor[E],Client[C], and the Support[S] users.
+The main dinstinct user types are Executor[E],Client[C], and the support team[S] users.
 The assumption that we will make is that the Executor can write the guide and execute tasks, but they can also act as a Client, The Client cannot write reviews, or execute tasks.
 Client can only read the guides and execute their own tasks.
 The Executor user can do all that a Client can do and also write reviews, execute tasks, and write guides.
-The Support user can do all that can be done in the system, but they are only people who work for the company that owns the web application.
-Clients can upgrade to Executors based on the amount of guides that they have read, they can be put on probation by allowing them to write guides that will be reviewed by the Support users.
-The Support users can also downgrade the Executors to Clients if they are not writing good guides.
+The support team user can do all that can be done in the system, but they are only people who work for the company that owns the web application.
+Clients can upgrade to Executors based on the amount of guides that they have read, they can be put on probation by allowing them to write guides that will be reviewed by the support team users.
+The support team users can also downgrade the Executors to Clients if they are not writing good guides.

 ## Use Cases